ricardomehl/ricardomehl.github.io/_publications/LatentWorld_Documentation.md

 ```

-The result is for this example a 5x5 grid of images that can be sampled at a smaller area of interest for deeper analysis, by changing start and end points of the intervals for $α$ and $ß$.
+The result is for this example a 5x5 grid of images that can be sampled at a smaller area of interest for deeper analysis, by changing start and end points of the intervals for $$α$$ and $$ß$$.

 Example adapted for sampling a 5x5 grid in the center for $$α, β ∈ [0.4,0.6]$$: